RaghuRamSatt/DS5010-Project/README.md

 Validates the parameters of a binomial distribution.

+    Input:
-    Input: n (int) - The number of trials; p (float) - The probability of success.
+            n (int) - The number of trials; p (float) - The probability of success.
+    Output:
-    Output: None
+            None
+    Raises:
-    Raises: ValueError if the input parameters are not valid for a binomial distribution.
+            ValueError if the input parameters are not valid for a binomial distribution.

 2.`mean(n, p)`

 Calculates the mean of a binomial distribution.

+    Input:
-    Input: n (int) - The number of trials; p (float) - The probability of success.
+            n (int) - The number of trials p (float) - The probability of success.
+    Output:
-    Output: (float) - The mean of the binomial distribution.
+            (float) - The mean of the binomial distribution.
+    Raises:
-    Raises: ValueError if the input parameters are not valid for a binomial distribution.
+            ValueError if the input parameters are not valid for a binomial distribution.

 3.`variance(n, p)`

 Calculates the variance of a binomial distribution.

+    Input:
-    Input: n (int) - The number of trials; p (float) - The probability of success.
+            n (int) - The number of trials p (float) - The probability of success.
+    Output:
-    Output: (float) - The variance of the binomial distribution.
+            (float) - The variance of the binomial distribution.
+    Raises:
-    Raises: ValueError if the input parameters are not valid for a binomial distribution.
+            ValueError if the input parameters are not valid for a binomial distribution.

 4.`standard_deviation(n, p)`

 Calculates the standard deviation of a binomial distribution.

+    Input:
-    Input: n (int) - The number of trials; p (float) - The probability of success.
+            n (int) - The number of trials p (float) - The probability of success.
+    Output:
-    Output: (float) - The standard deviation of the binomial distribution.
+            (float) - The standard deviation of the binomial distribution.
+    Raises:
-    Raises: ValueError if the input parameters are not valid for a binomial distribution.
+            ValueError if the input parameters are not valid for a binomial distribution.

 5.`mode(n, p)`

 Calculates the mode of a binomial distribution.

+    Input:
-    Input: n (int) - The number of trials; p (float) - The probability of success.
+            n (int) - The number of trials p (float) - The probability of success.
+    Output:
-    Output: (float) - The mode of the binomial distribution.
+            (float) - The mode of the binomial distribution.
+    Raises:
-    Raises: ValueError if the input parameters are not valid for a binomial distribution.
+            ValueError if the input parameters are not valid for a binomial distribution.

 6.`skewness(n, p)`

 Calculates the skewness of a binomial distribution.

+    Input:
-    Input: n (int) - The number of trials; p (float) - The probability of success.
+            n (int) - The number of trials p (float) - The probability of success.
+    Output:
-    Output: (float) - The skewness of the binomial distribution.
+            (float) - The skewness of the binomial distribution.
+    Raises:
-    Raises: ValueError if the input parameters are not valid for a binomial distribution.
+            ValueError if the input parameters are not valid for a binomial distribution.

 7.`kurtosis(n, p)`

 Calculates the kurtosis of a binomial distribution.

+    Input:
-    Input: n (int) - The number of trials; p (float) - The probability of success.
+            n (int) - The number of trials p (float) - The probability of success.
+    Output:
-    Output: (float) - The kurtosis of the binomial distribution.
+            (float) - The kurtosis of the binomial distribution.
+    Raises:
-    Raises: ValueError if the input parameters are not valid for a binomial distribution.
+            ValueError if the input parameters are not valid for a binomial distribution.

 8.`entropy(n, p)`

 Calculates the entropy of a binomial distribution.

+    Input:
-    Input: n (int) - The number of trials; p (float) - The probability of success.
+            n (int) - The number of trials p (float) - The probability of success.
+    Output:
-    Output: (float) - The entropy of the binomial distribution.
+            (float) - The entropy of the binomial distribution.
+    Raises:
-    Raises: ValueError if the input parameters are not valid for a binomial distribution.
+            ValueError if the input parameters are not valid for a binomial distribution.

 ### Example Usage